See what memory foam mattresses have to offer and why they are the top-rated mattress type around.

 A memory foam mattress supports each part of the body evenly and individually by spreading your weight across the bed’s surface.
 The mattress contours to your body’s curves, supporting the lower back and allowing your spine to stay in a neutral position.

 On other materials like springs, weight is typically concentrated on areas that contact the mattress.
 Typically, shoulders, hips and heels bear the brunt.
-For both back and side sleepers, this often means the the lumbar area is not adequately supported.
+For both back and side sleepers, this often means the lumbar area is not adequately supported.
 Lower back pain and muscle tension can occur without critical support.

 This displacement can also place the upper body at an unnatural position relative to your neck or legs, creating more tension and pain.